KvinneKraft/Portfolio/Dashloris-X/README.md

 >This application will allow you to test web-servers their bandwidth using a more
 >advanced version of Slowloris, going by the name of Dashloris-X. Dashloris-X has a lot of customization that comes with it and a lot of other features I have not yet seen present among other variants of the original Slowloris.

->Not only did I take my time to fully custom code all of the interfaces and a lot of the classes but, I also made sure all code the is ready for update whenever.
+>Not only did I take my time to fully custom code all of the interfaces and a lot of the classes but, I also made sure all the code is ready for update whenever my Dash senses tingle.
 I both took in mind the potential destined future of my application and the distinctiveness I wanted to present to the user.

 >This application is unique in its own type of way.
 And all of that within just 2 weeks.
 My back has severe pains now, but it is worth it, ahaha.
 ##